-The default Subnet Mask: 255.255.255.0
+• The default Subnet Mask: 255.255.255.0

-- 1. Any settings you have saved will be lost when the default settings are restored. - 2.
-Press and hold the WPS/Reset button for more than 8 seconds, you can reset the router, too.
+Any settings you have saved will be lost when the default settings are restored.

-4.16.5 Backup & Restore
+4.15.5 Backup & Restore

 Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-76.